rrbanda/agent-sandbox-ocp/docs/workshop/00-prerequisites/01-install-osc.md

 Kata Containers run each AI agent pod in a lightweight VM with its own kernel.
 This provides hardware-level isolation - even if an agent is compromised, it cannot escape the VM.

+!!! info "Deep Dive: Understanding OSC"
+    For a comprehensive explanation of what OSC is, how it works, and why it's relevant for AI agents, see [OSC Explained](../../concepts/osc-explained.md).

 ## Steps

 ### 1. Install via OperatorHub